 Did you know that constipation and magnesium levels can be related?

-If you have IBS-C, this is useful to know.
 According to the NIH office of dietary supplements, “magnesium is a cofactor in more than 300 enzyme systems that regulate diverse biochemical reactions in the body.
 These include protein synthesis, muscle and nerve function, blood glucose control, and blood pressure regulation”.

 The average adult should be consuming around 420 mg for men and 320 mg for women.
 Many of us are consuming less.
 We can be losing magnesium through poor digestion.
 And this can be affecting our general health and how we feel in general.